-- Handovers are especially important for small charities given the knowledge carried by a single person or smaller group of people will be more keenly felt.
+- Handovers are especially important for small charities given that the loss of knowledge held by a single person will have a much bigger impact on the charity.

-- Your charity should ensure vital information is passed on during handover so that your induction process can then use this information to further clarify the role and responsibilities the newcomer has.
+- Your charity should ensure vital information is passed on during the handover, then incorporated in the induction process for the newcomer to further clarify their role and responsibilities.

 - This process should be carried out in a thoughtful, orderly way so new arrivals are equipped to do the job without suffering from information overload.

 - A guide or checklist can help your charity through the handover process.

 Having a handover process for when a board member, volunteer, staff member or other key personnel leave your charity is important because it:

 - allows you to complete a smooth transition through a period of change

 - ensures valuable organisational knowledge is not lost, and passed on effectively

 - helps newcomers to hit the ground running.

 Any role in your charity that involves some level of responsibility and institutional knowledge should be subject to a handover process.

 For small charities, handovers are even more crucial.